cselab/pi4u/doc/mkdocs/docs/installation.md

 - engines: the UQ framework built on top of torc_lite.

-II.
-PREREQUISITES
+# PREREQUISITES
 - An MPI implementation must be installed on your system (preferably with full thread safety)
 - GSL (http://www.gnu.org/software/gsl/) is required by some engines and must be installed on your system

-III.
-INSTALLATION STEPS
+# INSTALLATION STEPS

 1) First we start with torc_lite.
 We assume that the MPI compiler is named mpicc. cd torc_lite